 Don’t assume anything when you’re renting a house in Mexico.
 Even if you think your question may sound silly, go ahead and ask it anyway.
 You’d be surprised what you learn.

-Because claiming ignorance will never let you out of a contract if you end up not liking where you live.
+Claiming ignorance will never let you out of a contract if you end up not liking where you live.
 After all, you’re about to get into a legally binding contract in another country.
-And most likely you will only get a contract in Spanish, and not in English.
-Unless your realtor or landlord happens to want to translate it for you..
+And most likely, you will only get a contract in Spanish, not in English, unless your realtor or landlord happens to want to translate it for you.

 Don’t rent a place without seeing it first.
 If you don’t have the time, at least hire someone to check it out for you.
-Or if you have a friend in town that can do a tour of the place, ask them to do so.
-But, really it should be you who looks at this place.
-Because like anywhere, there people who will gladly take advantage of you.
+Or if you have a friend in town who can do a tour of the place, ask them to do so.
+But, really, it should be you who looks at this place.
+Because, like anywhere, there are people who will gladly take advantage of you.
 People who, while not actively looking to harm you, won’t stop you from stepping into a hole either.

 Are landlords being malicious?

 Not necessarily.
-Things just are not always as up to date here, as we are used to.
+Things are not always as up-to-date here as we are used to.
 And because rentals in Mexico go fast, most landlords don’t have a problem getting them rented.
-My best advice, the more detailed your questions, the better answers you will get.
+My best advice is that the more detailed your questions are, the better answers you will get.

 Common Things That Shouldn’t Be Assumed When Renting

 Not all homes or apartments in Mexico have carports or dedicated parking.
-You may have street parking that is on a first come first serve basis.
+You may have street parking that is on a first-come, first-served basis.
 If you don’t prefer this, make sure you clarify this before signing a lease.

-Many homes in Mexico DO NOT have dishwashers, garbage disposals, bath tubs, washers, dryers.
+Many homes in Mexico DO NOT have dishwashers, garbage disposals, bathtubs, washers, or dryers.
 They may have them.
 But it shouldn’t be assumed.
 Ask before you sign a lease.

 Many apartment buildings that are 3-4 stories high don’t have elevators.
 If you don’t want to live on the 3rd floor and climb a set of stairs every day, then don’t sign a lease here.
 It may be totally normal for you to have an elevator in most buildings north of the border, but Mexico is a different country.

-If you see a place that is advertised as Furnished or “Amueblado” make sure you actually understand what it comes with.
-The word amueblado or furnished can have a broad definition.
-Things like bedding, towels, pots, pans, kitchenware, TV’s, sofa, chairs, coffee table, book case, drawers, a microwave, etc might not be included in your furnished rental.
+If you see a place that is advertised as Furnished or “Amueblado,” make sure you actually understand what it comes with.
+The word amueblado (furnished) can have a broad definition.
+Things like bedding, towels, pots, pans, kitchenware, TVs, sofa, chairs, coffee tables, bookcases, drawers, microwaves, etc might not be included in your furnished rental.

 Learn more about the questions you should ask BEFORE signing a lease in Mexico